 Criteria may need to be met for you to qualify.

 If you’re planning on renovating or improving your property, want to consolidate debt or just need extra cash, borrowing more money with your existing home loan may be your best option.

-You can borrow additional funds using your existing UHomeLoan, provided you are increasing the loan amount by at least $20,000 and maximum up to 80% of your property’s value (subject to credit approval).
+You can borrow additional funds using your existing UHomeLoan, provided you are increasing the loan amount by at least $20,000 (subject to credit approval).